dynamsoft-docs/document-normalizer-docs/programming/javascript/user-guide.md

 // (setting this value larger is a simple way to save battery power and reduce device heating). scanSettings.intervalTime = 100; // The default is 0. await normalizer.updateScanSettings(scanSettings);

-let runtimeSettings = await normalizer.getRuntimeSettings();
-await normalizer.setRuntimeSettings('lowcontrast');
-await normalizer.resetRuntimeSettings('default');
 ```

-As you can see from the above code snippets, there are two types of configurations:
+As you can see from the above code snippets, there are one type of configuration:

 * `get/updateScanSettings`: Configures the behavior of the normalizer which includes `duplicateForgetTime` and `intervalTime`, etc.

-* `get/set/resetRuntimeSettings`: Configures the normalizer engine with a built-in template or a template represented by a JSON string.
-This will override the previous RuntimeSettings.

 #### Customize the UI